merwaaan/megado/notes.md

 - Shadowrun: the games becomes completely glitched once the in-game menu is opened.

+- The Simpsons - Bart's Nightmare: the planes take an invalid size (64*128).
+This occurs on the menu screen and then in-game, which leads to a buffer overflow.

 # Games that seem to wait for the Z80:

 - Daffy Duck in Hollywood @1D7BC8